 BA English Literature 2002

-Lucy Prebble is a successful playwright and screenwriter, best known for creating the television series, Secret Diary of a Call Girl and the play ENRON.
+Lucy Prebble is a successful playwright and screenwriter, best known for writing on Succession, I Hate Suzie, and for creating the television series Secret Diary of a Call Girl.
+Her theatre work includes ENRON and A Very Expensive Poison.
 In 2018 Lucy was elected as a Fellow of the Royal Society of Literature.

 The Rt Hon the Lord David Blunkett